Oil gains after choppy trade, U.S. Aug crude expires above $50

 Weak U.S. RBOB gasoline futures helped curb gains for crude, especially Brent, traders said, as expectations that inventories rose again last week weighed on prices.

-The dollar .DXY retreated from a three-month high against a basket of currencies on mild profit-taking and as the euro rebounded.
-[USD/]
+The dollar .DXY retreated from a three-month high against a basket of currencies on mild profit-taking and as the euro rebounded as traders pared bearish bets as Greece started to adopt measures to avert bankruptcy.

 A rising dollar makes it more profitable for non-U.S. investors to sell dollar-denominated assets and a weaker greenback makes oil less expensive for consumers using other currencies.